Azathothas/Stars/README.md

 - [NixOS/patchelf](https://github.com/NixOS/patchelf) – A small utility to modify the dynamic linker and RPATH of ELF executables
 - [PangBaiWork/Dowork](https://github.com/PangBaiWork/Dowork) – Run GNU/Linux on Android  (all in one)
 - [RsyncProject/rsync](https://github.com/RsyncProject/rsync) – An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.
+- [SELinuxProject/selinux](https://github.com/SELinuxProject/selinux) – This is the upstream repository for the Security Enhanced Linux (SELinux) userland libraries and tools.
+The software provided by this project complements the SELinux features integrated into the Linux kernel and is used by Linux distributions.
+All bugs and patches should be submitted to selinux@vger.kernel.org
 - [Sweets/hummingbird](https://github.com/Sweets/hummingbird) – Hummingbird init system for Linux based operating systems.
 - [Syllo/nvtop](https://github.com/Syllo/nvtop) – GPU & Accelerator process monitoring for AMD, Apple, Huawei, Intel, NVIDIA and Qualcomm
 - [ThomasDickey/ncurses-snapshots](https://github.com/ThomasDickey/ncurses-snapshots) – snapshots of ncurses - see http://invisible-island.net/ncurses/ncurses.faq.html (no pull requests are accepted)
 - [VHSgunzo/ptyspawn](https://github.com/VHSgunzo/ptyspawn) – Tool for executing a command in a new PTY (pseudo-terminal) with new PGID and SID
 - [ValdikSS/GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) – GoodbyeDPI — Deep Packet Inspection circumvention utility (for Windows)
 - [Xfennec/progress](https://github.com/Xfennec/progress) – Linux tool to show progress for cp, mv, dd, ... (formerly known as cv)
+- [ZerBea/hcxtools](https://github.com/ZerBea/hcxtools) – A small set of tools to convert packets from capture files to hash files for use with Hashcat or John the Ripper.
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) – GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
+- [arsv/minibase](https://github.com/arsv/minibase) – small static userspace tools for Linux
 - [axboe/fio](https://github.com/axboe/fio) – Flexible I/O Tester
 - [axel-download-accelerator/axel](https://github.com/axel-download-accelerator/axel) – Lightweight CLI download accelerator
 - [blechschmidt/freebind](https://github.com/blechschmidt/freebind) – IPv6 address rate limiting evasion tool (that also supports IPv4)